Move Forward Guide

-Jenna is a 17-year-old junior in high school who runs cross-country and track, and swims on a competitive, year-round club swim team.
+Jenna is a 17-year-old junior in high school who runs cross-country and track, and swims on a competitive, year-round swim team.
 Jenna is a very talented athlete.
-She has been swimming since age 5, and last year, at the encouragement of her coaches, she decided to start running to improve her fitness for swimming.
-She immediately was in the top 5 runners on the school’s cross-country team.
+She has been swimming since age 5; last year, with encouragement of her coaches, she decided to start running to improve her fitness for swimming.
+She immediately ranked in the top 5 runners on the school’s cross-country team.
 Jenna recently started receiving phone calls from college swim coaches.
 It has been her dream to earn a scholarship to swim in college, and as she begins to feel like it may be a real possibility, she commits to training harder than ever for both running and swimming.

-For several weeks, she practices both sports every day, rushing from the track to the pool with no time to rest or grab a snack.
-Junior year is the hardest academic year at her school, so she has been swamped with homework and only gets around 5 hours of sleep each night.
+For several weeks, Jenna practices both sports every day, rushing from the track to the pool with no time to rest or grab a snack.
+The junior year is the hardest academic year at her school; she has been swamped with homework and only gets around 5 hours of sleep each night.

 After finishing in the top 10 at the state cross-country meet in November, Jenna started 2-a-day swim practices without taking any time off.
-During her weight-room sessions, she started noticing that her shin was growing very sore with each workout, and she wasn’t able to increase her weights like she did last season.
+During her weight-room sessions, she began to notice her shin was growing very sore with each workout, and that she wasn’t able to increase her weights like she did last season.
 Her shin didn’t bother her in the pool, but she had a hard time completing workouts and hitting her running times.
 She just felt tired all the time, and began to grow discouraged and unmotivated.
 Her mom took her to see a physical therapist.

 Jenna and her physical therapist had a long discussion about the best plan to help her return to good health and achieve her goals.
-Her physical therapist helped her see that her desire to perform at a high level had become out-of-balance with her ability to take care of her body.
+Her physical therapist helped her see that her desire to perform at a high level had become out of balance with her ability to take care of her body.
 She encouraged Jenna not to feel guilty, but to feel positive about her opportunity to address her challenges.
+She told Jenna that she may have to rest for a few weeks to begin to restore her full strength.
 Jenna was frustrated by the situation, but excited to work toward returning to full health.
 They discussed the plan with her coaches and parents, and everyone was on board.

 Jenna's physical therapist referred her to an orthopedic physician for evaluation of her bone health, as well as to a nutritionist to evaluate her diet and come up with a proper fueling plan that met the high physical demands of swimming and running.
-After resting for several weeks, Jenna returned to physical therapy, and learned an individualized program to restore and enhance her strength, endurance, and movement quality.
+After resting for several weeks, Jenna began her physical therapy.
+Her physical therapist designed an individualized program to restore and enhance her strength, endurance, and movement quality.
 She and her coaches worked on a training plan that would allow adequate rest and recovery.

 By the national swim meet that March, Jenna was in the best shape of her life and placed first in her event, setting a new personal-best time.
 That summer, the college of her choice called with a scholarship offer.
 Jenna felt happy and healthy entering her senior year, excited for the adventures ahead!